 Maitlands & History

-The history of Thirlestane dates back to at least the 14th century, when a large Border fort was built on the site to defend the approach to Edinburgh from the south.
+The history of the ground upon which Thirlestane Castle now stands dates back to at least the 12th Century and later a large Border fort was built on the site to defend the approach to Edinburgh from the south.

-The central part of the present castle was completed in 1590, remodelled in the 1670s, and then again in the 1840s.
+The central part of the present castle was completed in 1590, remodelled in the 1670s and then enlarged in the 1840s

-Throughout its long history, Thirlestane belonged to the Lauderdale family, one of the most able and famous in Scotland.
-The Maitlands came to Britain from France with William the Conqueror in 1066, and settled in Northumberland.
-In about 1250, Sir Richard Maitland married Avicia, the daughter and sole heiress of Thomas du Thirlestane.
-It was this marriage that brought the lands of Thirlestane and others into the ownership of the Maitland family.
-The ruined remains of one of the family homes at that time can still be seen, two miles from the castle off the A697
+Throughout its long history, Thirlestane has belonged to the Maitland family, one of the most able famous in Scotland.
+The Maitlands came to Britain in 1066 with William the Conqueror and settled in Northumberland.
+In about 1260, Sir Richard Maitland married Avicia daughter and sole heiress to Thomas du Thirlestane.
+It was this marriage that bought the lands of Thirlestane and others into the ownership of the Maitland family.
+The ruined remains of the family home at that time can still be seen two miles from the castle on the A697.

-Through military service and their contributions to law and the arts, the Maitlands gained increasing influence and power.
-In 1590, John Maitland became Lord Chancellor of Scotland.
-His son was created 1st Earl of Lauderdale and his brother, William Maitland, was Secretary to Mary Queen of Scots.
+Through military service and their contributions to the law and the arts, the Maitlands gained increasingly in power and influence.
+In 1590, John Maitland, whose elder brother Sir William Maitland of Lethington had served as Secretary to Mary, Queen of Scots, became Lord Chancellor of Scotland.
+His son was later created 1st Earl of Lauderdale in 1624.

-Today, the castle is still home to the Maitland family.
-For further information about the Maitlands and Castle History, download the pdf below.
+Today the castle is still the home of the Maitland family.
+For further information about the Maitlands and the history of the castle download the pdf below.